ferjorosa/ferjorosa.github.io/_posts/2025-06-14-decision-theory-II.md

 <h3 id="relationship-to-bayesian-network-elimination">Relationship to Bayesian Network Variable Elimination</h3>

 Arc reversal/node reduction in influence diagrams is structurally similar to variable elimination in Bayesian networks.
-The main difference being the handling of utilities via **maximization** over decision nodes (instead of **summation** over chance nodes).
-In both approaches, information is propagated through the graph by combining local factors (such as conditional probability tables or utility functions) and eliminating variables—either by summing over uncertainties for chance nodes or optimizing (maximizing) over decisions for decision nodes.
+The main difference is the handling of utilities via **maximization** over decision nodes (instead of **summation** over chance nodes).
+In both approaches, information is propagated through the graph by combining local factors (such as CPTs or utility functions) and eliminating variables, either by summing over uncertainties for chance nodes or optimizing (maximizing) over decisions for decision nodes.

 This similarity also extends to computational complexity: since both methods generate and manipulate similar intermediate factors, their efficiency is determined by the **induced width** (or **treewidth**) of the chosen elimination order.